 Employment of residential child/youth assistants is projected to grow below the average for all occupations.
 Employment growth tends to be in residential units for those with intellectual or developmental disabilities, mental health or substance abuse facilities.

-The median annual salary for residential child/youth assistants ranged from $19,940 to $31,300 in May 2012, with higher ranges being in specialized disability or substance abuse facilities.
-(Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition.)
+The median annual salary for residential child/youth assistants in nonmetropolitan northeastern Arizona was $27,150 in May 2015, with higher ranges being in specialized disability or substance abuse facilities.
+(SOC 39-9041 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2015-16 Edition.)